Open Scientific Infrastructure: in Search of a Development Model

 - Why do higher educational institutions, science, and the state need the Open Scientific Infrastructure?
 Current tools and prospects

-Deputy Director for Academic Affairs, Central Economics and Mathematics Institute, Russian Academy of Sciences
+Deputy Director, Research, Central Economic and Mathematical Institute, the Russian Academy of Sciences

 Founder, RePEc (electronic library on Economics)

 Professor of English, University of Lethbridge; Chief Handbook Negotiator, University of Lethbridge Faculty Association

 Professor of Research Communication, Centre for Culture and Technology, Curtin University; President, FORCE11

 Manager, DataFirst Data Service University of Cape Town